daniel-rusu/pods4k/immutable-arrays/README.md

 Immutability enables many operations to use zero memory whereas the same operations on lists or regular arrays create new collections.
-Immutable Arrays automatically use primitives reducing memory consumption, and they're always perfectly sized whereas lists end up with 17% unused capacity on average as the final size isn't known in advance for most operations.
+Immutable Arrays automatically use primitives reducing memory consumption, and they're always perfectly sized whereas lists end up with unused wasted capacity for most operations.

 Taking into account the average memory reduction for each data type and the smarter use of memory, Immutable Arrays are expected to reduce memory consumption by over 4X in most scenarios.